ANSI grading explained

 ▹ These locks are not expected to be as heavy-duty as Grade 1.
 Therefore, they may not be appropriate for many commercial applications.

 Described as "light commercial," Grade 2 locks also exceed most apartment building requirements.
 The also exceed typical residential requirements.
 As a result, Grade 2 locks are not quite strong enough for most businesses.
 On the other hand, they offer more protection than common home locks.

 “Most burglars strike between 10:00 am and 3:00 pm, and around 34% enter through the front door,” according to Emily Ferron writing at safety.com.
 “These surprising statistics can be chalked up to the fact that it’s easy to slip into an unsecured door when most people are busy at school or work.”

 - Grade 3

-At Holder's Security, we'll help ensure you end up with locks that properly secure your home or business.
-We carry high quality Medeco products and will help equip you with keys, deadbolts, locksets and keyless entry options.
+At Holder's Security, we'll help you find locks to secure your home or business in Tulsa or NE Oklahoma.
+We carry high-quality Medeco products, as well as keys, deadbolts, locksets and keyless entry options.